Taken from Pete’s series Dance Lessons.

-"For through the law, I died to the law so that I might live for God."
+“Through the law I died to the law so that I might live for God.”
 (Galatians 2:19)

 The word for isn’t in the original Greek.
-The verse literally says “so that I might live God.”
+The verse literally says, “so that I might live God.”
 Wow.
 Think about that.
 Something powerful happens when we abandon all our petty religious rules.
-We are set free for something bigger when we quit trying to please God while living for ourselves.
+We’re set free for something bigger when we quit trying to please God while living for ourselves.
 What did Paul say?

 What does it look like to “live God”?

 - It isn’t mandatory quiet time every day.
 It’s freedom from guilt and freedom to engage with God all the time.